AsiMrz/AB-Testing/README.md

 # Problem
 Where should the gates be placed?
 # Solution
-In this project, we're going to analyze an AB-test where we moved the first gate in Cookie Cats from level 30 to level 40.
+In this project, we're going to analyze an AB-test where we moved the first gate in Cookie Cats from level 30 -control- to level 40 -test-.
 In particular, we will look at the impact on player retention.
 # Team
 Asieh
 Grace